th2-net/th2-docs/content/versions/1-5-4/getting-started/requirements/software.md

 weight: 10
 ---

-This table contains the list of Technologies and their versions which are needed to work with th2.
+This table contains the list of Technologies and their versions which are required to work with th2.
 Installation instructions are given in [Installation](../../getting-started/install-th2/1-base-system/basic) section.

 # th2 node
 The th2 node is a machine where your th2 system will run fully or partially.